-&lt;sup>7 OECD and Eurostat.
+7 OECD and Eurostat (2005).
 Oslo Manual: Guidelines for Collecting and Interpreting Innovation Data.
-(Paris: OECD Publications, 2005), 46.
+Paris: OECD Publications, 46.

-&lt;sup>10 Gault, F. Innovation Strategies for a Global Economy: Development, Implementation, Measurement, and Measurement.
-(Cheltenham: Edward Elgar Publishing Limited, 2010).
-Available Online.
+10 Gault, F. (2010).
+Innovation Strategies for a Global Economy: Development, Implementation, Measurement, and Measurement.
+Cheltenham, UK: Edward Elgar.

-&lt;sup>11 Gault, F. Measuring Innovation in All Sectors of the Economy.
-(Maastricht: UNU-Merit Working Paper, 2015).
+11 Gault, F. (2015).
+Measuring Innovation in All Sectors of the Economy.
+Maastricht: UNU-Merit Working Paper.

-&lt;sup>12 OECD and Eurostat.
-Oslo Manual: Proposed Guidelines for Collecting and Interpreting Technological Innovation data.
-(Paris: OECD Publications, 1997) 47.
+12 OECD and Eurostat (1997).
+Oslo Manual: Proposed Guidelines for Collecting and Interpreting Technological Innovation Data.
+Paris: OECD Publications, 47.

-Second, a process includes production or delivery, organisation, or marketing processes that involve significant changes or developments in techniques and equipment.
-Similar to product innovation, process innovation is portrayed as "new or significantly changed processes are implemented when they are brought into actual use in the operation of the institutional unit, including the making of product available to potential users."
-This goes to emphasize the importance of commercialization, whether within the "institutional unit" or with other potential users.
+Second, a process includes production or delivery, organisation,13 or marketing processes that involve significant changes or developments in techniques and equipment.14 Similar to product innovation, process innovation is portrayed as "new or significantly changed processes are implemented when they are brought into actual use in the operation of the institutional unit, including the making of product available to potential users."15 This goes to emphasize the importance of commercialization, whether within the "institutional unit" or with other potential users.

 In detail, process innovation includes three components.
 First, production or delivery innovation is "the implementation of a new or significantly improved production or delivery method.
 This includes significant changes in techniques, equipment and/or software."
 Second, an organisational innovation is "the implementation of a new organisational method in the firm's business practices, workplace organisation or external relations."
-Gault (2015a) adds the implementation of a "significantly changed organisational method in workplace organisation or external relations of the institutional unit."
+Gault (2015) adds the implementation of a "significantly changed organisational method in workplace organisation or external relations of the institutional unit."
 Third, a marketing innovation is "the implementation of a new or significantly changed method of promoting products of the institutional unit."